AriFordsham/GHCWiki/new-axioms/discussion-page.md

 SCW: For these last two, it would be consistent with current treatment (and with multiple groups) to allow 'stuck' type families.
 Perhaps GHC could flag a few more bugs if the user could specify when a type family was expected to be fully covered, but I don't think that failing to do this check will jeopardize type soundness.

-- Arethe examples for the multi- type instance declarations quite as intended?
-The heads have no head, as it were.
-Is this allowed?
+- Are the examples for the multi-type instance declarations quite as intended?
+The heads have no head, as it were. \[That is as SPJ intended\] Is this allowed?

   ```wiki
       type instance F [a] where ...